-This was our very first time snowshoeing, and it was a lot more work than I thought it would be.
+This was our first snowshoeing, and it was much more work than I thought it would be.
 Now, hiking is so much easier!

 WHAT TO WEAR FOR A YOSEMITE WINTER

-Dress is layers!
+Dress in layers!
 Even if you feel cold at first, it will get hot as you hike.
 Here were our layers

 - Patagonia Thermal Weight bottoms + Uniqlo Heattech long sleeve tops.